Health Workforce Scholarship Program

 - Scholarships: A payment up to $10,000 per year, for up to two years, toward the cost of completing a postgraduate course leading to a postgraduate qualification

 - Bursaries: A payment up to $10,000 (maximum of $10,000 in total in one year) for professional development and upskilling course fees and associated accommodation and travel-related expenses.

 What can you study?

 RDN's annual Health Workforce Needs Assessment (HWNA) forms the basis for determining the allocation of funding under the HWSP.
 The HWNA has identified specific upskilling and training areas as a priority for NSW.
 These are detailed in the Applicant Guidelines and on the HWSP FAQ page.

 Before you apply you will need to:

-- assess your eligibility by reading the HWSP Applicant Guidelines
+- Assess your eligibility by reading the application guidelines

-All applications are assessed against the needs of the community.
+All applications are assessed against the needs of the community as identified in the HWNA.
 Scholarships and bursaries will be awarded to those who wish to undertake study and training that help to fill a health service gap or address the health needs of specific communities.